-Disable clientside risky behavior in backend static content Certain static media types, such as HTML and SVG, may contain client-side scripts in JavaScript.
-It would be possible for an attacker to use a legitimate site feature or a vulnerability on your site to upload such an HTML or SVG file to one of the "Back-end directories where file type exceptions are allowed" folders or otherwise trick a Super User to do that.
-Then, they could exploit a well-meaning, legitimate feature of your site or otherwise trick a Super User into opening that file on their browser while they are logged into your site as a Super User.
+Front-end file types allowed in selected directories The extensions of front-end files which allowed to pass through the server protection filter, as long as the files with those extensions are in the list above.
+The same controls and rules as "Back-end file types allowed in selected directories" apply.
+Disable client- side risky behavior in frontend static content Certain static media types, such as HTML and SVG, may contain client-side scripts in JavaScript.
+It would be possible for an attacker to use a legitimate site feature or a vulnerability on your site to upload such an HTML or SVG file to one of the "Front-end directories where file type exceptions are allowed" folders or otherwise trick a Super User to do that.
+Then, they could exploit a well- meaning, legitimate feature of your site or otherwise trick a Super User into opening that file on their browser while they are logged into your site as a Super User.
 The client-side script could therefore "steal" the Super User's cookie, send it to the attacker who can now impersonate the Super User on the site.
+Content-Security-Policy header forcibly applied to them which tells the browser to not let them